breezy-weather/breezy-weather/docs/TECHNICAL.md

 *Instructions for members of the organization.*

 1) Test your debug build.
-2) Run tests `./gradlew testStandardReleaseUnitTest`.
+2) Run tests `./gradlew testBasicReleaseUnitTest`.
-3) Try to assemble a release `./gradlew assembleStandardRelease`.
+3) Try to assemble a release `./gradlew assembleBasicRelease`.
 4) Update versionCode and versionName in `app/build.gradle`.
 5) Write changelog in `CHANGELOGS.md`.
 6) Commit all changes.